 A plan that focuses on too many metrics is doomed to fail.
 Nobody can focus on 50 metrics or goals.
 Ultimately this will demotivate the team.
 Focus on a few, key metrics so the team can focus and drive success.

-Takeaway: Focus on key metrics (Cycle Time and Throughput)
+Takeaway: Focus on key metrics (Change Lead Time and Throughput)

 Rule #2: Use a North Star

 Metrics should be high-level and provide a north star for the team.
 Getting a 10,000 ft. view helps us see the forest from the trees and get a better sense of where we can improve.

 Takeaway: Focus on high-level trends & patterns.